All Episodes

 That's important.

-Energy independence, you know many jobs we'll create?
+You know how many jobs we'll create?

-Repatriate trillions, you know how many jobs we'll create?
+You know how many jobs we'll create?

-Our educational system, which has been decimated, a sensible foreign policy.
+Our educational system, which has been decimated?

 No, we don't want to be the world's policeman.

-We can't, but nor can we accept people that come from countries that practice sharia without properly vetting them if we can even properly vet them.
+We can't, but nor can we accept people that come from countries that practice Sharia without properly vetting them if we can even properly vet them.

 How do we know?

-What do you want to come to America and like in Qatar, uh Qatar, where they literally rape is legal of your wife and beating your wife is legal?
+What do you want to come to America and like in Qatar, Qatar, where they literally rape is legal of your wife and beating your wife is legal?

 It's unbelievable.